scikit-learn-contrib/metric-learn/doc/index.rst

 =======================================
 |License| |PyPI version|

-This package contains efficient Python implementations of several popular supervised and weakly-supervised metric learning algorithms.
-The API of metric-learn is compatible with scikit-learn, allowing the use of all the scikit-learn routines (for pipelining, model selection, etc) with metric learning algorithms.
+Metric-learn contains efficient Python implementations of several popular supervised and weakly-supervised metric learning algorithms.
+The API of metric-learn is compatible with `scikit-learn
+<https://scikit-learn.org/>`_, the leading library for machine learning in
+Python.
+This allows to use of all the scikit-learn routines (for pipelining, model selection, etc) with metric learning algorithms.

 Documentation outline
 ---------------------